junh1024/junh1024-Documents/Music/How to make (good) mashups V2.md

 * To make your vocal sit better, analyze it via FFT, and EQ boost any large gaps.
 Cut the overall vocal frequencies that you found in the instro.
 Both changes are 1-3dB.
 Little can be huge (™ spark).
 This isn't just good advice for mashups, this is good advice in general.
 * You may need to apply (long-term) compression to vocals &/ a bit of reverb to hide artefacts
 * You can insert elements of each to have a more elegant mashup.
 If stems are not available, don't be afraid to make some MIDI snippets.
 If the song of the acapella originally had a silence, silence the new instrumental for a few seconds.
 Same goes for EQ cuts, fades, etc. This adds variety & familiarity.
 * After a few jobs, you'll inevitably encounter Tricky chord progressions.
-This is an area which will prevent a mashup from being better. brute-forcing chords by pitchshifting to match is easy, but the artefacts will be obvious.
-You can do clever loop juggling, but this is hard.
-You can overcome this with Theory & experience.
 If all else fails, you could try having a different instrumental for the verses & the chorus.
-(I've done this)
 * If you find, after matching pitch, EQ, loudness, 2 musical elements aren't cohesive (this is more applicable to mixes), maybe it's an imaging problem.
 You may need to make their widths more similar or dissimilar.
 A (multiband) width tool may be useful.
 * It is possible to make surround mashups.
 Most of mine have been upscales (upscale A & I separately, with different settings).
-Surround upscales, particularly with mashups, mostly sound bad.
+Surround upscales, particularly with mashups, mostly sound bad depending on how well the instrumental upscales.
 For it to sound good, you will prolly need at least stems for the instrumental.
+For best quality, you probably want to varispeed the tempo stretch, then upscale to surround, then use a surround pitchshifter (e.g, Elastique VST).
 * Layer clips if you're short on ideas for ending.
 * Sectional/clip filtering is good.